-Parents of students who are not regular route riders and plan to have their students ride the bus home with a friend or family member are strongly encouraged to communicate those travel plans to the school office and to the regular route driver.
-Ideally, the parent should provide the written permission to the office and the route driver which includes the date, the non-route rider's name, the signature of the non-rider's parent, and the place approved for drop off.
-Parents communicating this information to the school office and the route driver will help everyone develop a common understanding and avoid confusion.
-It will also ensure there is not overcrowding on the regular routes.
+Students who are not regular route riders may not ride the bus home with a friend, unless the parent of the non-route student presents written permission to the bus driver ahead of time.
+The written permission should include the date, the non-route rider's name, the signature of the non-rider's parent, and the place approved for drop off.
+Such requests may not be granted if they cause overcrowding of the vans or buses (Vans-10 riders only, plus driver).